flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 You choose which pre-trained embeddings you load by passing the appropriate id string to the constructor of the `WordEmbeddings` class.
 Typically, you use the **two-letter language code** to init an embedding, so 'en' for English and 'de' for German and so on.
+By default, this will initialize FastText embeddings trained over Wikipedia.
+You can also always use FastText embeddings over Web crawls, by instantiating with '-crawl'.
+So 'de-crawl' to use embeddings trained over German web crawls.

 For English, we provide a few more options, so here you can choose between instantiating 'en-glove', 'en-extvec' and so on.

 The following embeddings are currently supported: